AronasB/AronasB/README.md

-# Hi there! 👋 Welcome to my GitHub Profile
+# Hi there! 👋

 ## 🌟 About Me
-Hi!
 I'm a passionate student of Artificial Intelligence, currently deepening my knowledge in the field.
 I am also gaining hands-on experience through an internship as a Software Engineer Intern at **Rocket**, where I am exploring mainframe technologies.

 I am also a proud member of the **SKILLed AI Talent Academy**, which helps me continuously sharpen my soft skills.
 Always looking for new challenges to expand my knowledge, I strive to make a meaningful impact through technology.